 Note about oil

 If you have eczema or salicylate sensitivity use rice bran oil as it is the low salicylate/low amine option.
 If you don't have eczema or salicylate sensitivity you can use extra virgin olive oil.
-If you have acne favour e.v. olive oil as it won't increase the oil content of your skin.
+If you have acne favour e.v. (extra virgin) olive oil as it won't increase the oil content of your skin.

-Copyright 2018 text and photos by Karen Fischer
+Copyright 2018 text and photos by Karen Fischer.

 Products

-At Eczema Life, we recommend nutritionist Karen Fischer's low food chemical program (The Eczema Detox) along with additive-free supplements for skin health and wellbeing.
+We recommend nutritionist Karen Fischer's low food chemical program (The Eczema Detox) along with additive-free supplements for skin health and wellbeing.
 Click on the images to view more details: